Are Airport Scanners Safe During Pregnancy?

 Image: IStock

-• During long flight journeys, get up from your seat and walk around after every half an hour.
-It makes you feel good and prevents blood clots in your legs.
+• During long flight journeys, get up from your seat and walk around every half an hour.
+It will make you feel good, promote blood circulation, and help reduce the risk of developing blood clots.

 • To stay hydrated, try to sip a small amount of water at regular intervals.